ltk/garage/exercises/1-investigation/README.md

 ## What's next

 This concludes our round-about tour.
-In the next lesson, we'll dig into modifying our common code, making cross-platform changes. will be a breeze.
+In the next lesson, we'll dig into modifying our common code, making a few cross-platform changes in preparation for the final exercise.